 Submit all the forms required by the ATF, then an NICS background check on all “responsible persons” for the business will be requested.
 A responsible person (RP) is the sole proprietor and partners in the corporation (anyone who will influence the business’s practices and policies).

 Your paperwork needs to be verified as correct, and you need to pass all background checks.
 Once this happens, your application is sent to a local ATF field office, where an Industry Operations Investigator (IOI) sets up an in-person interview to make sure all information is still correct and that you are following all state and local law requirements.

 This interview determines whether the IOI will make a recommendation to either approve or deny your FFL application.
 Assuming you pass, the ATF field office supervisor will then submit the approved application to the Federal Firearms Licensing Center (FFLC).
 The FFLC will then assign you an FFL serial number.

 According to the ATF website, this application process takes 60 days.
 The ATF may require multiple forms and extra steps during the process, depending on the state you apply through.

-However, if you took the Rocket FFL course, you’ll have access to all the necessary forms to quickly apply for your Federal Firearms License, specifically from Mississippi.
+However, if you complete our FFL start-up guide, you’ll have access to all the necessary forms to quickly apply for your Federal Firearms License, specifically from Mississippi.